locoframework/loco-js/README.md

 # ⛑ But how is Loco supposed to help?

-* by providing logical structure for JavaScript code.
-You exactly know where to start, when looking for JavaScript code that runs current page (**Loco-JS**)
+* by providing logical structure for a JavaScript code.
+You exactly know where to start, when looking for a JavaScript code that runs current page (**Loco-JS**)
-* you have models that protect from sending invalid data to API endpoints.
+* you have models that protect from sending invalid data to the API endpoints.
 They also facilitate fetching objects of given type from the server ([**Loco-JS-Model**](https://github.com/locoframework/loco-js-model/))
-* you can easily assign a model to the form what will enrich it with fields' validation (**Loco-JS**)
+* you can easily assign a model to a form what will enrich it with fields' validation (**Loco-JS**)
-* you can connect models with controllers and views, so they will be notified about every change made to a given model on the server side.
-This change is going to be emitted as a signal to the front-end code.
-And signal is just a fancy name for JS object (**Loco**)
+* you can connect models with controllers and views on the front-end.
+And they will be notified about every change made to a connected model on the server side.
+This change will be emitted as a signal to the front-end code.
+And signal is just a fancy name for a JS object (**Loco**)
-* allows you to send messages over WebSockets in both directions with just a one line of code on each side (**Loco**)
+* it allows you to send messages over WebSockets in both directions with just a single line of code on each side (**Loco**)
-* respects permissions (you can send messages only to specified, signed in on the server, models _e.g. given admin or user_) (**Loco**)
+* respects permissions (you can send messages only to specified, signed in on the server models _e.g. given admin or user_) (**Loco**)
 * solves other common problems

 # 🦕 Origins